xtdb/xtdb/docs/mvp.md

 worst case optimal join algorithm binds free variables which then are used as arguments in QSQ.
-The results of the sub query are then injected an n-ary index (relation) into the parent query, binding further variables in the parent query ("sideways information passing").
+The results of the sub query are then injected an n-ary index (relation) into the parent query, binding further variables in the current parent query sub tree ("sideways information passing").
 Rules are evaluated via a combination of eager expansion of the rule bodies into the parent query and QSQ using caches to avoid recusion. `or` and `or-join` are anonymous rules. `not` is a sub query which executes when all required variables are bound, and arguments which return results are removed from the corresponding parent result variables.

 ### Known Issues